 Stainless steel doors: These have a SmartSteel finish, which must be treated with care.
 Wipe them with a soft, clean cloth.
 If it is necessary to remove tough dirt, use a little water or a pH-neutral cleaner.
 Please note: You must not use stainless steel cleaner on SmartSteel surfaces as this can damage the SmartSteel finish.

 Stainless steel side panels: If the side panels are dirty, clean them using Liebherr stainless steel cleaner.
 Apply the cleaner to a soft, cotton cloth and clean the panels in the direction of the grain.
 Afterwards, use lukewarm water to remove any cleaning agent residue and then re-seal the dry surface with Liebherr stainless steel polish.
 Again work in the direction of the grain.
-Both the stainless steel cleaner and the stainless steel polish can be purchased from specialist retailers or you can drop an E-mail at: [email protected]; or call us on our toll free number : 1800 2333 444.
+Both the stainless steel cleaner and the stainless steel polish can be purchased from specialist retailers or you can drop an E-mail at: [email protected]; or call us on our customer care number : 7038 100 400.
 Note: for appliances with a BlackSteel finish, the cleaning instructions for the door, apply to the side panels as well.

 Painted side panels: Wipe with a soft, clean cloth.
 In the event of tough dirt, use a little water or a pH‑neutral detergent.